MariiaRomanuik/test-task-perfsys/README.md

 ## License

-    This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+    This project is licensed under the terms of the MIT license.